xvk3/GHU/README.md

  - [] CSV output of previous draw/game
  - [] Payment integration (PayPal?)
  - [] Main overview page (maybe just redirect to the current period's page?)
+   - Ajax could be used to load the correct form depending on period ?

 ## Files